Area Detector Display

 Typing the prefix (without ‘cam1’ or ‘det1’, but with the trailing colon) for an areaDetector would then bring up an image like this:

 By default there are buttons to start and stop acquisition, and controls for the Trigger Mode, number of images, exposure time, and a few messages about acquisition.
-It is a basic but useable interface for collecting images with the detector.
+It is a basic interface but usable for collecting images with the detector.

-The display shows a “thumbnail image” in the lower left, with an ajustable size, in pixels.
-At startup, this is centered on the image, but clicking the mouse on the image will center that portion of the image in the Zoom box.
+The display shows a “Zoomed image” in the lower left, with an ajustable size, in pixels to magnify a portion of the image.
+At startup, this is centered on the image, but clicking the mouse on the image will center that magnified portion of the image in the Zoom box.

 A configuration file can be saved from the File menu.
 This file can be edited to change some of the default settings such as PREFIX for the detector, displayed title, and also the list of PVs for controls.
 For some cameras, you may want to include a file plugin Path or other PV on this simple display.
 A few examples of configuration files are given at https://github.com/pyepics/epicsapps/tree/master/examples/areaDetector, with a sample example that includes the Path for the TIFF file-writing plugin lookng like this: